noodldocs/noodldocs.github.io/guides/mqtt.md

     <img src="/guides/mqtt/mqtt-guide10.png" class="ndl-image medium"></img>
 </div>

 There is also a *Receive Message* node that each group use to subscribe to only their groups messages.
-When they receive a message a [Transiton](nodes/standard/transition.md) node triggers a message that's being flashed in the circle.
+When they receive a message a [Transiton](nodes/standard/transition.md) node triggers a animation on the opacity of the text node, causing it to flash in the circle.

  <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide11.png" class="ndl-image large"></img>